alexjoverm/blog/source/_drafts/My-tips-to-be-a-happier-developer.md

 ---
-title: Top 4 tips to be a happier developer
+title: My tips to be a happier developer
 description: Learn a few tips to be a happier and better developer and be a better team player
 tags:
  - Human side